pmatulis/maas-one/README.md

 An all-in-one MAAS setup.

-This repository is for installing a MAAS environment on a single machine.
+This project is for installing a MAAS cluster on a single machine.

+Description of the entire environment:

 * 1 large host (the "KVM host") running Ubuntu 18.04 LTS or Ubuntu 20.04 LTS

-* 6 KVM guests created with virt-install on this machine:
+* 6 KVM guests residing on the KVM host:
      - 1 for the MAAS host itself
      - 1 for the Juju controller
      - 4 for the MAAS nodes (available for deployments)

-* 2 libvirt networks will be used:
+* 2 libvirt networks:
      - 'external' for the external side of the MAAS host (DHCP enabled)
      - 'internal' for the internal side of the MAAS host (DHCP disabled)

-* The host, beyond hosting KVM guests, will act as:
+* The KVM host, beyond hosting the guests, will act as the Juju client
-	- Juju client
-	- OpenStack client

-MAAS is installed from snaps.
+MAAS is installed from a snap.

 The four MAAS nodes are powerful machines with multiple network interfaces and disks.
-The original intent is the deployment of Charmed OpenStack.
+The original intent was the deployment of Charmed OpenStack.
 Adjust per your needs and desires.

 Network diagram: